UniTasLibrary/populate_omeka_s_site/README.rst

 * Actually, fix all instances of HTML shoved in an HTMLblock rather than using a proper Omeka S block
 * Improved processing necessity checks
 * json is currently text substituted in to templates, should be python objects
-* API calls to download images and pages should not be run for every page

 Other possible enhancements include: